Written by Rosie Yip, Australia

 Why are they not replying?
 Did I do something wrong?
 Maybe I shouldn’t have asked them how they were.
 Did I word that sentence badly?
 I must have said something that upset them.
 I need to apologise.
 They hate me.
 I’m the worst person on this planet and I should just disappear.

-When it gets super overwhelming, I’ll turn my phone off or put in Do Not Disturb.
+When it gets super overwhelming, I’ll turn my phone off or put in on Do Not Disturb.
 I’ll walk away from my phone and busy myself with something else to stop myself from checking my phone.
-And because I’m so careful with how I word my texts, I have formed a bad habit of not replying to texts, (or when I eventually do, it normally takes days before I’d reply)
+And because I’m so careful with how I word my texts, I have formed a bad habit of not replying to texts (or when I eventually do, it normally takes days before I’d reply.

 Growing up, these attacks looked like hyperventilation.
 My first panic attack was when I was on the plane to Australia, leaving my dad behind in Hong Kong, to migrate to a new country.
 I started hyperventilating on the plane journey, it was so bad that the air stewards had to bring the oxygen machine because I couldn’t breathe.